"I have the strength for everything through him who empowers me." Phil 4:13

-St Leo the Great, better known to most as the Pope whose eloquence convinced Attila the Hun not to destroy Rome, must have been deeply committed to the service about which St Luke writes.
+St Leo the Great, better known to most as the Pope whose eloquence convinced Attila the Hun not to destroy Rome, must have had a big dose of the strength St. Paul talks about in today's his letter to the Phillipians.
 An authentic relationship with Christ can do this.
-When we enter the mystery of the Jesus as truly God and truly human, his power becomes ours and enables us to live as servants of all in ways we could never imagine.
+When we enter the mystery of the Jesus as truly God and truly human, his power becomes ours and enables us to live in ways we could never imagine.

 The conviction that Christ acts in and through us is the foundation of our call to discipleship.
 When we humbly acknowledge and accept that our own gifts, no matter how many they might be, are inadequate for the work of salvation, everything changes.
 Not only are we freer when we rely on the Lord for the strength we need to live the Gospel in a powerful way, we are more effective.
 It is always astounding to meet people whose faith is so deep that they draw us into God's love by the way they speak, act and live.
 The challenge, of course, is to be one of those people.